planttheidea/moize/README.md

 });
 ```

-The resolved value of the `Promise` will be stored in cache as a `Promise` itself, so that cached returns will always be in the form of a `Promise`.
+The `Promise` itself will be stored in cache, so that cached returns will always maintain the `Promise` contract.
 For common usage reasons, if the `Promise` is rejected, the cache entry will be deleted.
-Also, if a `maxAge` is provided, the countdown of that TTL will begin upon the resolution of the promise rather than at the instantiation of it.

 #### isReact